mlubinsky/mlubinsky.github.com/Disney.md

 You don’t usually need to start it manually.
 If you add your SSH keys to the macOS Keychain, ssh-agent will use these without any additional configuration.
-Manually Starting ssh-agent: Although not typically necessary, you can start the ssh-agent manually by running eval "$(ssh-agent -s)" it in your terminal.
+Manually Starting ssh-agent: Although not typically necessary, you can start the ssh-agent manually by running

+eval "$(ssh-agent -s)"

 This command starts ssh-agent and sets the necessary environment variables for the current terminal session.
 Adding SSH Keys to ssh-agent
 To add your SSH private key to ssh-agent ensure you don’t have to type your passphrase every time you use the key, you can use the ssh-agent command.
-Here’s how:

 ```
 #### Basic Usage ssh-agent
 ```
+Run

+ssh-add ~/.ssh/id_rsa

-Run ssh-add ~/.ssh/id_rsa to add your default SSH private key to ssh-agent.
+to add your default SSH private key to ssh-agent.
 Replace ~/.ssh/id_rsa with the path to your actual SSH private key file if it’s different.
 Adding Keys to macOS Keychain: On macOS, you can add your SSH key to the Keychain to automatically load it on startup.
+Use

-Use ssh-add -K ~/.ssh/id_rsa for this purpose.
+ssh-add -K ~/.ssh/id_rsa for this purpose.

-Note: In newer versions of macOS, you might use ssh-add -apple-use-keychain ~/.ssh/id_rsa.
+Note: In newer versions of macOS, you might use

+ssh-add -apple-use-keychain ~/.ssh/id_rsa.
 ```
 ### Checking Loaded Keys
 ```
-To see which keys are currently managed by ssh-agent, run ssh-add -l
+To see which keys are currently managed by ssh-agent, run

+ssh-add -l

 This command lists all the keys that ssh-agent has in memory.
 ```
 #### Configuring ssh-agent with .ssh/config